-Explanation of prospective only and suspended quashing orders
+Explanation of 'prospective only' and 'suspended' quashing orders

 - 5. When people have been affected by an unlawful decision made by a public authority, their last resort is judicial review.
-Through this legal process a judge will determine if the actions by that authority were lawful or unlawful.
+Through this legal process a judge will determine if the actions by that authority were lawful.
 Judicial review does not consider whether that decision was wise, politically acceptable or whether the judge personally agrees with the decision.
 These would be political matters for parliamentarians and not legal matters for a judge. - 6.
 One of the remedies a court can issue in judicial review when it finds that a public authority has acted unlawfully is a quashing order.
-A quashing order nullifies the illegal decision as though it had never been taken and is therefore a powerful tool which ensures that unlawful public body decisions can be overturned and those who have suffered the consequences of unlawfulness can obtain real redress.
-The alternative is that illegal public decisions will have serious consequences for people's rights and lives despite violating the law. - 7.
-Clause 1 of the Bill creates a presumption that a judge issuing a quashing order should make it 'suspended' or 'prospective only'. - 8.
-Suspended quashing orders would delay the point in time at which the quashing takes place, so that an unlawful act will not be treated as unlawful until a certain fixed point in the future. - 9.
-Prospective-only quashing orders would invalidate an unlawful act only from the point of the court order onwards, leaving past conduct, including the conduct complained about by a claimant, untouched. - 10.
-The creation of a presumption in favour of using suspended and prospective only quashing orders a presumption which judges would be obliged to follow would limit the effectiveness of the remedies that can be issued by a court when it finds that a decision is unlawful and would interfere with a judge's discretion to make their own assessment of the appropriate remedy in each individual case.
-That is why this clause will weaken the accountability of public decision-makers - including in this and future governments - and undermines the rule of law.
+A quashing order nullifies the unlawful decision as though it had never been taken and is therefore a powerful tool which ensures that unlawful public body decisions can be overturned and those who have suffered the consequences of unlawfulness can obtain real redress.
+The alternative is that unlawful public decisions will have serious consequences for people's rights and lives despite violating the law. - 7.
+Clause 1 of the Bill creates a presumption that a judge issuing a quashing order should make it 'suspended' or 'prospective only'. - a) Suspended quashing orders would delay the point in time at which the quashing takes place, so that an unlawful act will not be treated as unlawful until a certain fixed point in the future. - b) Prospective-only quashing orders would invalidate an unlawful act only from the point of the court order onwards, leaving past conduct, including the conduct complained about by a claimant, untouched. - 8.
+The creation of a binding presumption that makes judges use suspended and prospective only quashing orders would limit the effectiveness of these important remedies when a court finds that a decision is unlawful.
+The presumption would also interfere with a judge's discretion to make their own assessment of the appropriate remedy in each individual case.
+That is why this clause will weaken the accountability of public decision-makers, including this and future governments, and undermines the rule of law.